Fabien Mercadal

 Fabien Mercadal (born 29 February 1972) is a French former professional football manager and former player who played as a defender.
+He is currently the head coach of Martinique national football team.

 After an amateur playing career, he began managing in the fourth tier with Gap, going on to spend one season in Ligue 1 with Caen in 2018–19.
 He also led Tours, Paris FC, Dunkerque and Quevilly-Rouen in Ligue 2 and had a brief spell in the Belgian First Division A with Cercle Brugge.

 Playing career

 Mercadal was born in Manosque, Alpes-de-Haute-Provence, to a Corsican father who had played in Division 3 for AJ Auxerre.
 Mercadal himself was in the youth ranks of Olympique de Marseille but suffered an injury that limited him to playing in the third and fourth divisions.

 Managerial career

 Early years and Tours

 Mercadal began his managerial career as an assistant at his final playing club, Gap FC, before being their head coach between 2005 and 2008 in the fourth-tier Championnat de France Amateur.
 For the next four years he was assistant at Amiens SC in Ligue 2 and the Championnat National; he was interim manager on 23 October 2009 in a 1–0 loss at ES Troyes AC.
 Known for his passion, he vomited after defeat in his early career.

 In June 2012, Mercadal was hired at fourth-tier USL Dunkerque, winning promotion in his first season.
 After coming 5th, 6th and 6th in the third tier, he was appointed at Tours FC in Ligue 2 in June 2016.
 He drew 0–0 at home to Ajaccio on his professional career debut on 29 July, and was dismissed on 18 February 2017 with his team in last.